Hover to read captions, click to see enlarged images:

 so now you have to walk out into Hadleighs

 anonymous suburbs if you do not want to miss Mass.

-St Joseph sits, appropriately enough, on Angel Lane, on a
+St Joseph sits, appropriately enough, on Angel Street, on

 big fan of modernist architecture, and of churches that

 dont try to play it safe by fitting in.

 Nevertheless, I think St Joseph is an ugly building,